What is Curaderm?

-Side effects include- Patients who use Curaderm report stinging upon application of the product, along with redness, swelling, and the eruption of lesions that may discharge puss.
+Side effects include- stinging upon application of the product, along with redness, swelling, and the eruption of lesions that may discharge puss.
 The cream works by attacking cancerous cells and then allowing new skin to form underneath.
-As you can see in the video testimonial that is posted below, this is not a painless process and it can take up to 13 weeks of treatments in order to address a situation fully.
+As you can see in the video testimonial that is posted above, this is not a painless process and it can take up to 13 weeks of treatments in order to address a situation fully.
 Stopping the treatment early may result in leaving cancerous cells behind which may allow for a recurrence.

 Be sure to follow all storage and usage instructions as posted by the manufacturer.

 - Read all information for application and storage of the cream before beginning treatment.

-- Curaderm BEC5 tube is to be stored in the refrigerator.
+- Curaderm BEC5 is to be stored in the refrigerator.

 - Shake the product well before applying.

 - Apply a small amount of Curaderm BEC5 twice per day to the original treated area only, avoiding the surrounding redness on the edges.
 As the treatment progresses this area may become a crater-type of wound.
 The cream is then applied to the center of this area.
 People tend to use to much, a light layer will work fine.

-- Cover with a simple dressing such as a Surgical Tape as this area should not be allowed to dry out
+- Cover with a simple dressing such as Surgical Tape as this area should not be allowed to dry out

 - Do not rub this treated area, the cream will be able to penetrate on its own.

-- Treatment is continued until new skin has healed over.
+- Treatment is continued until the new skin has healed over.

 - Follow all insert instructions